Klipper3d/klipper/docs/Config_Reference.md

 #   when the stepper is not moving.
 Setting a hold_current is not
 #   recommended (see TMC_Drivers.md for details).
 The default is to
 #   not reduce the current.
+#homing_current:
+#   The amount of current (in amps RMS) to configure the driver to use
+#   when the stepper is performing a homing move.
+It can be useful for TMC
+#   drivers if the run current is too high or too low and it causes StallGuard
+#   to perform poorly.
+It can also be used as a safety measure so the printer
+#   can't damage itself if homing fails.
+#   The default is to not adjust the driver currents during homing.
 #sense_resistor: 0.110
 #   The resistance (in ohms) of the motor sense resistor.
 The default
 #   is 0.110 ohms.